top of page

 Many shocks too.

-A child died in my arms.
+A child died in my arms. â€‹

-I carried a 3 years old out of a truck, back to living in the street at -35 degrees.
+I carried a 3 years old out of a health's service truck,

-At the same time, I witnessed so much dignity
+At the same time, I witnessed so much dignity,

 despite the extreme conditions.